Node Classification Meets Link Prediction on Knowledge Graphs: Experimental Evaluation

 \subsection{Node Classification with Incomplete Edges}

-\paragraph{Experimental setup.} In this experiment, we investigate node classification under incompleteness.
-We train \modelname on three different versions of \datasetname with varying levels of incompleteness: the original dataset, as well as subsets where 10 and 20\% of edges are randomly removed , which we refer to as \datasetname-90\% and \datasetname-80\% respectively.
-Then, we evaluate all models on the validation set.
-To further evaluate the role of edge information in classification, we also replicate this experiment in the \emph{entity classification} setting, using the original BoxE model.
-For both node and entity classification, we compare against the following baseline models:
+\textbf{Experimental setup.} In this experiment, we train three \framework models, namely MLP-TransE, MLP-RotatE, and MLP-BoxE, on \datasetname, as well as on its incomplete splits \datasetname-90\% and \datasetname-80\%.
+We train using both class and edge information, and evaluate using the \emph{unary facts} in the \datasetname validation set.
+We additionally replicate this experiment in the \emph{entity classification} setting, where we discard node features and use the original embedding models TransE, RotatE, and BoxE, only keeping the refined negative sampling of \framework.
+In all experiments, we train \framework models using both negative sampling (NS) and cross-entropy (CE) loss, and report and discuss results for both losses.
+Finally, we compare against the following baseline models:

 \begin{itemize}[$\bullet$,leftmargin=15pt] \item \textbf{Label Propagation (LP)} \cite{zhu2002learning}: An iterative algorithm that exclusively uses node labels, i.e., classes, and edges (without relations) to make class predictions.
 LP is agnostic to node features. \item \textbf{Multi-Layer Perceptron (MLP)}: An MLP with two hidden layers of size 512.
 Trains exclusively on node features, and has no access to edge information. \item \textbf{rGCN} \cite{SchlichtkrullKB18}: A 2-layer relational GCN that aggregates neighborhood features based on edge type.
-We use this model as the baseline for heterogeneous GNNs. \item \textbf{GAT} \cite{VelickovicICLR18}: A 2-layer GAT, where attention is used to aggregate neighborhood features.
+We use rGCN as a baseline for heterogeneous GNNs. rGCN is regularized to use 10 basis vectors. \item \textbf{GAT} \cite{VelickovicICLR18}: A 2-layer GAT, where attention is used to aggregate neighborhood features.
 GAT does not explicitly use edge types, but performs strongly in practice on heterogeneous graphs, often outperforming heterogeneous GNN models \cite{YunJKKK19}.
-Hence, we include this model in our analysis. \end{itemize} For fairness, we use a fixed dimensionality of $d=128$ across all experiments for \modelname, rGCN, and GAT, and supplement GNN models with node embeddings in the entity classification setting, resulting in the models rGCN$^+$ and GAT$^+$, respectively.
-Further details about hyper-parameter setup and experimental protocol for all experiments can be found in the appendix.
+Hence, we include this model in our analysis. \end{itemize} Note that these baselines are dedicated to node and entity classification, and that GNNs are state-of-the-art models for these tasks.
+However, these baselines, unlike \framework models, \emph{do not} additionally perform link prediction.
+In particular, GNNs only predict node classes, and can only be used for link prediction with a \emph{distinct} setup, where they train using a dedicated scoring function, e.g., DistMult \cite{SchlichtkrullKB18}, and maintain their relational completeness assumption.
+Hence, comparing between GNNs and \framework model performance trends will offer insights as to the impact of joint link prediction capacity on node classification performance under edge incompleteness.